swarmpit/swarmpit/README.md

 The only dependency for Swarmpit deployment is Docker with Swarm initialized, we are supporting Docker 1.13 and newer.

 ### Package installer
-Installer is your guide to setup swarmpit platform.
+Installer is your guide to setup of Swarmpit service.
 For more details see installer [repo](https://github.com/swarmpit/installer)

 #### Stable version
 Deploy our current milestone version